-- The Stormlight Archive: "The Almighty", supreme being in the planet Roshar's dominant Vorin religion, is revealed to be one of sixteen Pieces of God in the broader universe of The Cosmere... one of whom already killed him and has set its sights on the rest of the planet.
+- The Stormlight Archive: "The Almighty", supreme being in the planet Roshar's dominant Vorin religion, is revealed to be one of sixteen Pieces of God in the broader universe of The Cosmere... and one of the others has already killed him and has its sights on the rest of the planet.
 Dalinar has a Crisis of Faith when he learns.

 - The cosmology of American Gods is established that everything mystical and otherworldy - gods, fairies, djinn, etc. - are all products of humanity's belief that they exist and grow powerful from acts of worship.
 The story is set in Turn of the Millennium, and by then The Old Gods, the gods worshipped in long-dead religions (also Jesus), are struggling in an America where the New Gods, gods of modern day concepts like technology and mass-media, have become the dominant force.
 All throughout the story, the protagonist Shadow encounters a Buffalo-Headed Man who is implied to be America itself, a being who is to gods as gods are to humans and has existed since before any of them walked its lands.

 - An in-universe example occurs in Preacher (2016).
 God, in order to shirk His responsibilities, had Mark Harelik killed and sent to Heaven to serve as an actor who'd play the role of God so nobody would know He was missing.
 The actual God goes off to wander the Earth in a dalmatian suit.